blogdaren/PHPCreeper/README.md

 //Global-Task-Config: the context member configured here is a global context,
 //we can also set a private context for each task, finally the global context
 //and task private context will adopt the strategy of merging and covering.
-//free to customize various context settings, including user-defined,
+//you can free to customize various context settings, including user-defined,
-//for details on how to configure it, refer to the Follow-Up sections.
+//for details on how to configure it, please refer to the Follow-Up sections.
 $config['task'] = array(
     //'max_depth'       => 1,
     //'max_number'      => 1000,